jgould22/MazeSolver/README.md

   * "s" and "e" are start and exit

 ### Test Graph ADT
-To test the graph run "java Test" fromt the src folder
+To test the graph run "java TestGraph" from the src folder